UCL-ARC/fortran-unit-testing-exercises/episodes/5-testing-parallel-code/challenge/README.md

-# Testing parallel code - Challenge: Rewrite serial test as a parallel test.
+# Testing parallel code - Challenge: Rewrite serial test as a parallel test

 In [src](./src) there is a hybrid MPI-OpenMP parallel implementation of the Conway's game of life code we have seen in previous exercises.

 In [test](./test) there are some pFUnit tests.
 Where necessary, these tests have been re-written from their serial versions to test the new parallel implementation.
 However, one of the tests still needs to be adapted for the new implementation.
 [test_find_steady_state.pf](./test/test_find_steady_state.pf) is still setup to test the serial version of our src code.

 There are some examples of parallel tests in